 As well as storing carbon, trees help counter the ‘urban heat island’ effect, whereby cities are warmer than rural areas.
 Wide-canopied trees provide physical shade and cooling in summer and warming in winter, which reduces the amount of energy needed for heating and air conditioning.
 This effect is more pronounced during heatwaves as the climate warms.

 Trees help counter the ‘urban heat island’ effect, whereby cities are warmer than rural areas

 They also demonstrably improve air quality; large-leaved species in particular help reduce fine particulate pollution (PM2.5).
 They boost biodiversity by providing homes for wildlife, reduce the risk of flooding by slowing down surface water run-off and improve soil health.

-There’s growing evidence that trees and other green spaces improve people’s physical and mentally health; a recent study found that a two-hour ‘dose’ of nature once a week significantly boosts well-being.
+There is growing evidence that trees and other green spaces improve people’s physical and mental health; a recent study found that a two-hour ‘dose’ of nature once a week significantly boosts well-being.
 And while money doesn’t grow on trees they do have measurable economic benefits, boosting local house prices and encouraging trade by sprucing the area up.

 “They calm us down, they clean the air, they make us money,” summarises Hosegood.
 And mature trees do all these things better.